 - This was also a device used so that the show could be easily translated into other languages when exporting it overseas.

 - Meaningful Name: Brum's name derives from both the show's setting (Brum is a slang term for Birmingham) and the fact he brums a lot since he is a car.
+(The first meaning was likely lost on US viewers when the show ran on Discovery Kids, though.)

 - Mr. Brillo, the crotchety old man, is rough like a Brillo pad.